HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## Forward Transfers

-A forward transfer moves assets from the mainchain to one of its sidechains.
+A Forward Transfer moves assets from the mainchain to one of its sidechains.
 These transactions, more specifically the transaction outputs, are unspendable on the mainchain but include some metadata so they are redeemable on one of the sidechains.
 It is the responsibility of sidechain nodes to monitor the mainchain for incoming transactions, and include them in a sidechain block.

 > "Generally, the scenario looks as follows: an MC to SC transfer is represented by a pair of transactions which we can consider as “sending” and “receiving”.
-“Sending” is done on the mainchain side by means of the Forward Transfer [...] and “receiving” is done on the sidechain side by means of aggregated forward transfers transaction [...].
+“Sending” is done on the mainchain side by means of the Forward Transfer [...] and “receiving” is done on the sidechain side by means of aggregated Forward Transfers transaction [...].
 While “sending” destroys coins in the mainchain, “receiving” creates the corresponding number of coins in the sidechain." - [Zendoo protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf)

 ### Initiating a Forward Transfer on the Mainchain